panobi/feature-flag-sdk/README.md

 ### CSV

 This example program demonstrates how to send more than one event at a time.
 It will read a file of comma-separated values, where each line represents one event.
-If your feature flag system offers an export to CSV, then this is a great way to populate your existing flags in your Panobi workspace.
+If your feature flag system offers an export to CSV, then this is a great way to populate those flags in your Panobi workspace.

 ```console
 cd examples/csv